 After his discharge, Masao was employed as a mechanic at a garage on Punchbowl Street.
 He returned to Pahala in January 1947.
 On February 14, he sailed on the S.S.
 Matsonia from Honolulu to Los Angeles, where he attended the Allied Mechanics School on the GI Bill.

 On November 10, 1951, in Pahala he married Teruko Yamamoto of Hilo.
 They settled in Honolulu and raised a family of three sons and one daughter.

 Masao Fujioka died on March 14, 2015, in Honolulu.
 He was a retired general supervisor for the Hawaiian Dredging & Construction Company.
-He was survived by his wife Teruko, three sons, one daughter, two grandchildren, and two sisters.
+Masao was survived by his wife Teruko, three sons, one daughter, two grandchildren, and two sisters.
 He was inurned in the Columbarium at the National Memorial Cemetery of the Pacific at Punchbowl, Section C11-P, Row 200, Site 244.
-Masao’s wife died on April 6, 2019, and is inurned next to him.
+Masao’s wife died on April 6, 2019, and is inurned with him.

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team, with assistance from the Fujioka family, in 2021.